cmordzinski/sysops-tools/README.md

 This repository aims to show the general ansible structure I am familiar with using when managing configurations with ansible.
 Obviosuly, this repository is pretty bare bones and is more meant to serve as an example than anything else.

-* ansible
+* ansible - main ansible directory, inventory, roles, etc live here
-* bin - shell scripts that will get synced to /opt/adm/bin and added to system wide path
+* bin - scripts that will get synced to /opt/adm/bin and added to system wide path.
+Typically shell scripts, or wrapper scripts to call python code in the tools dir.
-* sbin - shell scripts that will get synced to /opt/adm/sbin
+* sbin - scripts that will get synced to /opt/adm/sbin.
+Typically shell scripts, or wrapper scripts to call python code in the tools dir.
 * tools - python code that will get synced to /opt/adm/tools.
 Scripts in this directory will typically be invoked by a wrapper script located in /opt/adm/bin or /opt/adm/sbin.